 Grade Overall course А Outstanding performance on all learning outcomes.
-A- Generally outstanding performance on all (or almost all) learning outcomes. В Substantial performance on all learning outcomes, OR high performance on some learning outcomes which compensates for less satisfactory performance on others, resulting in overall substantial performance. С Satisfactory performance on the majority of learning outcomes, possibly with a few weaknesses.
+A- Generally outstanding performance on all (or almost all) learning outcomes. В Substantial performance on all learning outcomes, OR high performance on some learning outcomes which compensates for less satisfactory performance on others, resulting in overall substantial performance.
+C Satisfactory performance on the majority of learning outcomes, possibly with a few weaknesses.
 D Barely satisfactory performance on a number of learning outcomes.
-F Unsatisfactory performance on a number of learning outcomes, OR failure to meet specified assessment requirements.
+F Unsatisfactory performance on a number of learning outcomes, OR failure to e en la e meet specified assessment requirements.